 Many who returned home from fighting in histories early wars abroad, came home to find their people still being murdered and children being taken.
 Only highlighted recently, and still not fully recognized, our Indigenous Australian Veterans held key positions and made major accomplishments in the military services of Australia.
 The Indigenous population today are the children of those Veterans who fought with pride to be recognized as Australians.
 Those Indigenous servicemen and women fought for the future of their country, children, and culture.
 That should also include their ancestors being mentioned in the country’s national song.

-It is clear that there is still an insecurity or fear still in many present day ‘Australians’.
-This constant linger on recognizing the Indigenous contribution to the foundation of Australia should have deteriorated long ago.
+It is clear that there is still insecurity or fear still in many present-day ‘Australians’.
+This constant linger in avoiding the recognition of Indigenous contribution to the foundation of Australia should have deteriorated long ago.
+“Sorry” Is not just a word you can throw around.

 Gough Whitlam pushed to have a song that represented Australia with “distinction” In 1973, he dedicated an entire Australia Day speech to the search for a new anthem saying that it will be a “symbolic expression of our national pride and dignity”